orbingol/NURBS-Python/docs/q_a.rst

 some `guidelines for contributing <https://github.com/orbingol/NURBS-Python/blob/master/.github/CONTRIBUTING.md>`_ and I would be really happy if you could follow these guidelines if you would like to contribute to NURBS-Python.

-`Opening a new issue on GitHub <https://github.com/orbingol/NURBS-Python/issues/new>`_ to discuss what you would like to implement for NURBS-Python will be also appreciated.
+It is suggested to open `a new ticket <https://github.com/orbingol/NURBS-Python/issues/new>`_ GitHub to discuss what you would like to fix or add as a new feature, as it may already been fixed/implemented in some of the development branches.

 How can I add a new feature?
 ============================